VincentK1991/BERT_summarization_1/README.md

 ### generate-summary-with-BERT-or-GPT2
 I figured out how to train GPT2 model to a reasonable outcome.
 This notebook summarizes how the data is processed from the text format to a tokenized query for summarization.

----

-## command line interface

-Update on June 10 2020.
-I added a more user friendly command line training/summarizer code for the GPT2.
-This is the trainGPT2.py and GPT2_summarizer.py.
-To use it, first you'd need Huggingface's transformer package, and a folder where you'd want to save your fine-tuned model on.
-For the training and validation dataset, refer to the notebook *pre-processing-text-for-GPT2-fine-tuning*.

-`pip install transformers==2.6.0`
-`mkdir fine_tuned_folder`

-`python train_command_line.py --epochs=1 --train_data='insert-your-training-data-here' --val_data='insert-your-validation-data-here' --model_name='fine_tuned_folder'`

-You'd need GPU and cuda to train GPT2.
-100 iterations took me about 44 seconds on 1 Nvidia Tesla P-100.

-To generate a summary

-`python GPT2_summarize.py --input_file='input.txt' --model_directory='insert-your-model-directory-here'`